-So that explains what it is, however, what it doesn’t do is tell us is why we should care about it, or what we can do to reduce it.
+So that explains what it is; however, what it doesn’t do is tell us why we should care about it or what we can do to reduce it.

-Simply put, the extra carbon dioxide released into the atmosphere, increases in the greenhouse effect.
+Simply put, the extra carbon dioxide released into the atmosphere increases the greenhouse effect.

 Secondly, we also burn these same fossil fuels in other machines to generate electricity for other purposes.

-Thirdly, all these activities (and more), then contribute to the extra carbon dioxide release, which then continues to fuel the greenhouse effect.
+Thirdly, all these activities (and more) contribute to the extra carbon dioxide release, which continues to fuel the greenhouse effect.

 How Do We Calculate Our Carbon Footprint?

-Every action we take therefore increases our individual carbon footprint.
-Only by knowing this we can take steps to reduce it and help to reduce the planetary consequences.
+Every action we take, therefore, increases our individual carbon footprint.
+Only by knowing this can we take steps to reduce it and reduce the planetary consequences.

-The consequences of global warming are now being felt in the weather changes all over the world.
+However, the consequences of global warming are now being felt and are evidenced in the extreme changes in weather worldwide.

-Our oceans are steadily warming up, the arctic ice is melting and extreme weather conditions are becoming the norm.
+Additionally, our oceans are steadily warming up, the arctic ice is melting, and extreme weather conditions are becoming the norm.

 Furthermore, we are also losing plant and animal species as they struggle to cope with these accelerated changes.

-The aim of living a sustainable lifestyle is to help reduce this strain on the environment at grassroots level.
+Living a sustainable lifestyle aims to help reduce this strain on the environment at the grassroots level.

-I also believe that the power of an individuals actions, when linked to other individuals actions, far outway the power of any government which hands out false promises, targets, and words.
+I also believe that the power of an individual’s actions, when linked to other individuals’ actions, far outway the power of any government that hands out false promises, targets, and words.